TrackPolitics logoTrackPolitics

 AI-generated

-Sammy Wilson is the Democratic Unionist MP for East Antrim, first elected in 2005.
-He currently serves on the Environmental Audit Committee and the Speaker's Conference, and has a long parliamentary record including roles as a shadow spokesperson on Brexit, Education, Work and Pensions and the Treasury.
-He has previously sat on committees related to the UK’s relationship with the European Union and various policy areas.
+Sammy Wilson is the Democratic Unionist Party MP for East Antrim, first elected in 2005.
+He currently serves on the Environmental Audit Committee and took part in the Speaker's Conference; his parliamentary career has included roles on the European Scrutiny Committee and as a Shadow DUP spokesperson on Brexit, Education, Work and Pensions, and the Treasury.
+He has contributed to committees on issues ranging from space industry to cultural protection, reflecting a long-standing track record in Parliament.

 Voting Patterns